BMW X5 (G05): X5 LWB

+iX5

+The iX5 is a hydrogen powered fuel cell electric vehicle (FCEV) version of the X5 that was launched in February 2023 after being unveiled as a concept at the IAA show in 2019.
+BMW plans to produce a demonstration fleet of less than 100 vehicles.
+The iX5 has a maximum output of 295 kW (401 hp) and accelerates from 0–100 km/h in less than 6 seconds with a range of more than 504 km from its two high-pressure fuel tanks.
+BMW sources the fuel cells from Toyota.

 Equipment

 Standard equipment includes LED headlights, electronically controlled dampers, electric and heated sports seats, and two 12.3-inch displays for the instrument panel and iDrive system.
 G05 X5 models are also available with laser headlights, heated and cooled cupholders, a panoramic sunroof with LED patterns, and a Microsoft Office 365 and Skype for Business subscription with over-the-air updates.
 A new Digital Key system also enables a smartphone to be used as a key fob to lock or unlock the car via NFC.

 xLine and M Sport packages are also offered alongside the standard trim and feature different body styling and exclusive exterior paint colours and upholstery choices. xLine models feature 19-inch alloy wheels with aluminium exterior trim, while M Sport models feature 20-inch alloy wheels with high-gloss trim.

 This generation of X5 uses BMW iDrive 7.0 infotainment system, replacing iDrive 6.0 system in the previous generation.
 The iDrive 7.0 system now included standard wireless Apple CarPlay and Android Auto smartphone integration, which was previously optional with the iDrive 6.0 system (the iDrive 6.0 system did not offer Android Auto).
 The iDrive 7.0 system also integrates the BMW Assistant feature, with hands-free voice activation via the phrase, "Hey BMW".

 M Performance Parts can be fitted to 25-45 models with the M Sport trim and all M50 models.
 These include M rims, a rear carbon fibre winglet, side skirts, carbon fibre mirrors, a front carbon fibre winglet, a sport steering wheel and carbon fibre diffuser.

 The X5 M has its own M Performance Parts.
 These include a sport steering wheel, roof spoiler extension and carbon fibre kidney grilles.

+In 2020, a Mild Hybrid option was added to the xDrive40d diesel engine.